 Qualifying Exam

 Doctoral students are expected to pass a qualifying examination no later than the semester following the completion of 48 credits of coursework beyond a bachelor’s degree.
 At minimum, the exam will include a written dissertation proposal and oral defense by the dissertation committee.
-A written exam in the area of specialization may also be required.
+A written exam in the area of concentration may also be required.
 Poor performance on the qualifying exam based on the judgment of the committee may result in the student failing the exam.
 If a student does not pass on the first attempt, he/she may request in writing to repeat the exam.
 Students who fail the Qualifying examination the second time will be dismissed by the Major.

 Dissertation Requirements - 20 hours minimum